sahajre/goFAQ/README.md

 ## Who created the Go Programming language and when?

-Go was conceived in September 2007 by Robert Griesemer, Rob Pike and Ken Thompson at Google.
-It was publicly announced and open sourced in November 2009.
+Go design was started in September 2007 by Robert Griesemer, Rob Pike and Ken Thompson at Google.
+It was publicly announced and also open sourced in November 2009.
 Go version 1 was released on 28th March 2012.

 ## What were the main motivations/goals to create another programming language?
 * Fast compilation